Enya: 2019–2024: Musical anniversaries and re-releases

-In June 2023, Enya's 1997 limited compilation A Box of Dreams was re-issued on 6 vinyl LPs, featuring new liner notes.
-Nicky Ryan also mentioned "the new album" as well as the possibility of a book based on the trio's thoughts regarding the Oceans tracks.
-Enya's note, in Irish, read 'Beidh muid ag teacht le chéile gan mhoile', which roughly translates to 'We will meet again soon.'
+In June 2023, Enya's 1997 compilation A Box of Dreams was re-issued on six vinyl LPs, featuring new liner notes.
+Nicky Ryan hinted at a "new album" as well as the possibility of a book based on the trio's thoughts regarding the Oceans tracks.
+Enya's note, in Irish, read "Beidh muid ag teacht le chéile gan mhoile", roughly translating to "We will meet again soon."
 Roma Ryan also updated the liner notes with several newer thoughts about the songs, constellations, and poetry.
-On 19 September 2023, a watch party video for the 35th anniversary of Watermark was also presented.
 Alongside this, vinyl LPs of Watermark and a Dolby Atmos upmixed audio for "Orinoco Flow" were also released.

-Since the anniversary of Watermark in 2023, Enya's social media pages and official website have not been updated for over two years.
-However, a few statements have been made in relation to Enya by Warner Music Ireland.

-On 20 February 2025, Enya was announced on the RTÉ Gold Breakfast Show as the winner of the RTÉ Choice Music Prize Classic Irish Album, namely her 1988 album Watermark.

-On 10 September 2025, Enya's producer Nicky Ryan died, at the age of 79.
-Throughout the first half of this decade, he had reassured that new Enya music was in progress.

-The 2015-released song "Dark Sky Island", which is the title track of the trio's final album together, was played at the funeral of Nicky Ryan.
-"Nicky’s Song" by Midnight Well and "Avalon" by Roxy Music were played.
-There were choral renditions of the Beatles' "All You Need Is Love", and Enya's iconic songs "Only Time" and "May It Be".
-The Enya tracks "Watermark, "Stars and Midnight Blue", and "The Humming" were also played in memory of Nicky Ryan.